 KPMG's International Case Competition (KICC) is a chance for students to challenge yourself to solve a real business issue and an opportunity to meet new people across the globe.

-The corporate tax rate is 20 percent.
+The corporate tax rate is 20%.
 Generally, two types of taxes are payable by corporate entities.
-The corporate income tax rate is 20 percent and is applied to the taxable income.
-Whereas the business receipt tax (ranging from 2 percent to 10 percent) is applied to the gross revenue.
+The corporate income tax rate is 20% and is applied to the taxable income.
+Whereas the business receipt tax (ranging from 2% to 10%) is applied to the gross revenue.
 Qualifying extractive industries (mines and hydrocarbons) are exempt from the business receipt tax.
 Taxable income is determined by deducting all business-related tax deductible expenses from gross revenue.
 The tax deductible expenses also include dividends paid by the corporation and business receipt tax.
 Expenses which are subject to withholding tax are not tax deductible if the taxpayer fails to withhold withholding tax and to pay it to the tax authorities.
 Under a tax incentive scheme, so-called approved enterprises (that is, enterprises registered with the Afghanistan Investment Support Agency according to the Investment Law) are eligible for accelerated depreciation (four years for buildings and two years for other assets) and full carry forward losses.

-The corporate tax rate is 35 percent.
-A minimum income tax at a rate of 1 percent is applied to the tax value of the company's assets (liabilities cannot be deducted).
+The corporate tax rate is 35%.
+A minimum income tax at a rate of 1% is applied to the tax value of the company's assets (liabilities cannot be deducted).
 Some assets, such as stocks, shares in other entities that are subject to taxation, and assets of mining companies are exempt from minimum income tax.
-The acquisition of new goods, except for automobiles, as well as the investment in newly constructed or refurbished buildings (for the first two years) is also excluded from minimum income tax.
-The minimum income tax only applies to the extent it exceeds the (regular) income tax calculated as a percent of the taxable income.
+The acquisition of new goods, except for automobiles, as well as the investment in newly constructed or refurbished buildings (for the first two years) are also excluded from minimum income tax.
+The minimum income tax only applies to the extent it exceeds the (regular) income tax calculated as a % of the taxable income.
 The minimum income tax paid in any given year reduces the (regular) income tax of subsequent years (maximum carry forward of 10 years).

-The corporate tax rate is 25 percent.
+The corporate tax rate is 25%.
 There are no trade income or net worth taxes.
 Austrian corporations may benefit from the participation exemption and the group taxation (including cross-border loss utilization and goodwill depreciation for the acquisition of qualifying Austrian subsidiaries).